asseco-voice/laravel-json-authorization/README.md

 authorizations ----M:1--- authorization_models
 ```

-``authorization_models`` - a list of full Eloquent (namespaced) models for models which are to be protected
+``authorization_models`` - a list of full Eloquent (namespaced) models for models which are to be protected.
+Package will automatically push to DB models which are authorizable (using ``AuthorizesWithJson`` trait),
+so no need to do that manually.
-``authorizations`` - a list of roles and resource limits imposed on them
+``authorizations`` - a list of roles and resource limits imposed on them.

-With regard to the performance, those are all cached.
+With regard to the performance, everything is cached to the great extent, and invalidated and re-cached
+upon rights change.

-If model is protected, and no limit is present, we are assuming you have no rights to operate on the model.
+If a model is authorizable, and no limit is present within ``authorizations`` table for the currently logged in
-You are obligated to explicitly say who has the right for what.
+user, we are assuming that user has no rights to operate on the model.
+You are obligated to explicitly say who has
+the right for what.

 Possible rights are:
 - create